abailly/functional-testing-reboot/slides.md

 -- A *specification* is itself an encoding of the problem at hand is in nature *continuous* -- We deal here only with examples, that is a *discrete* sampling of problem/solutions space

+# We are not alone

+> "Pour établir une pratique, les règles ne suffisent pas; on a également besoin d'exemples"

+L.Wittgenstein, *De la certitude*, 1969

 #  The Goals

 - Specification of stories beyond the post-it